amazon-connect/amazon-connect-salesforce-cti/docs/classic/03-cti-adapter/15-medialess.md

     6. Ensure that the `Active` checkbox is checked, then hit Save.

-### Set Up for CITRIX VDI Platform
+### Setting Up Audio Optimized Virtual Desktop Infrastructures (VDI)

+The CTI Adapter enables agents to leverage Citrix and Amazon Workspaces remote desktop applications to offload audio processing to their local device and to automatically redirect audio to CTI Adapter opened in remote application.

+#### Audio Optimization

-CTI Adapter enables agents to leverage Citrix remote desktop applications to offload audio processing to their local device and to automatically redirect audio to CTI Aadpter opened in remote application.
-In order to know about audio improvement in CCP using VDI, refer to [Amazon Connect audio optimization for Citrix cloud desktops](https://docs.aws.amazon.com/connect/latest/adminguide/using-ccp-vdi-citrix-step-by-step.html).
-Additionally, refer to [System Requirements](https://docs.aws.amazon.com/connect/latest/adminguide/using-ccp-vdi-citrix-step-by-step.html#using-ccp-vdi-citrix-step-by-step-requirements) for using the Citrix Unitied Communications SDK with Amazon Connect
+- In order to know about audio improvement in CCP using Citrix VDI, refer to [Amazon Connect audio optimization for Citrix cloud desktops](https://docs.aws.amazon.com/connect/latest/adminguide/using-ccp-vdi-citrix-step-by-step.html).
+Additionally, refer to [System Requirements](https://docs.aws.amazon.com/connect/latest/adminguide/using-ccp-vdi-citrix-step-by-step.html#using-ccp-vdi-citrix-step-by-step-requirements) for using the Citrix United Communications SDK with Amazon Connect

+- To learn more about how to optimize audio in Amazon Workspaces, refer to [AWS WorkSpace audio optimization support](https://docs.aws.amazon.com/workspaces/latest/userguide/amazon_connect_support.html).
+Note that currently we only support integration with WSP Windows workspaces.
+Read [here](https://docs.aws.amazon.com/workspaces/latest/adminguide/group_policy.html) to learn more.

+#### CTI Adapter Configuration for VDI

 Once the Citrix Workspace is ready to use, make the below changes in CTI Adapter which can be used in the workspace.